Hi I’m Chloe

 Some of these specialised tools have soft rounded edges, others pointed tips, which can be brushed and tapped along the skin.
 The treatment style is dynamic - there is no needle insertion or need for laying/sitting still for extended periods.

-Treatment can support digestion, skin conditions, respiratory infections, sleep, and anxiety.
+Treatment can support immune function and digestion, skin conditions, sleep, and anxiety.

 -